Super can be complicated, especially when you’re starting out. Here are some answers to the questions we hear most.

 By choosing to stay with CareSuper, you can continue to enjoy the benefits of your membership.
 Plus, you’ll find it’s easier to manage your super when it’s all kept together – and you won’t have to worry about fees from multiple super funds eating away at your balance.

-If you don’t make a choice, your employer will open a new account for you with their chosen default super fund.
+If you don’t make a choice, your employer will check with the Australian Taxation Office for your stapled fund.
+If a stapled fund is found for you, your employer will make contributions to your stapled fund.
+If no stapled fund is found, your employer will open a new account for you with their chosen default super fund.
 From there, your employer will begin making contributions into your newly-created super account.

 In family law matters superannuation is considered a financial asset, like the family home, meaning that some couples may split their super as part of separation proceedings.